Battle of Edson's Ridge: Aftermath

 At 13:05 on 14 September, Kawaguchi led the survivors of his shattered brigade away from the ridge and deeper into the jungle, where they rested and tended to their wounded all the next day.
 Kawaguchi's units were then ordered to withdraw west to the Matanikau River valley to join with Oka's unit, a 6 mi march over difficult terrain.
 Kawaguchi's troops began the march on the morning of 16 September.
 Almost every soldier able to walk had to help carry the wounded.
 As the march progressed, the exhausted and hungry soldiers, who had eaten their last rations on the morning before their withdrawal, began to discard their heavy equipment and then their rifles.
 By the time most of them reached Oka's positions at Kokumbona five days later, only half still carried their weapons.
 The Kuma battalion's survivors, attempting to follow Kawaguchi's Center Body forces, became lost, wandered for three weeks in the jungle, and almost starved to death before finally reaching Kawaguchi's camp.

-In total, Kawaguchi's lost about 830 men killed in the attack, including 350 in Tamura's battalion, 200 in Kokusho's battalion, 120 in Oka's force, 100 in the Kuma battalion, and 60 in Watanabe's battalion.
+In total, Kawaguchi lost about 830 men in the attack, including 350 in Tamura's battalion, 200 in Kokusho's battalion, 120 in Oka's force, 100 in Mizuno's Kuma battalion, and 60 in Watanabe's battalion.
 An unknown number of wounded also died during the withdrawal march to the Matanikau.
 On and around the ridge, the Marines counted 500 Japanese dead, including 200 on the slopes of Hill 123.
-The Marines suffered 80 killed between 12 and 14 September.
+The Marines suffered between 104 and 111 killed between 12 and 14 September and hundreds wounded.

+The Japanese attack was described by Smith as "having fared above any what a reasonable person could expect", the Japanese force was lacking in everything from basic necessities to armament, the lack of vehicles and artillery and the presence of those with the defenders in large quantities presenting insurmountable odds to the Japanese.
+Nevertheless, after a torrent of tenacious assaults, Kawaguchi's men managed to breach the Marine line and reach the outskirts of Henderson Field.
+Smith mentions that if even one additional battalion struck the ridge during the main assault, the pendulum could have swung in the Japanese's favor, with how close the fight was.